apache/opendal/docs/rfcs/0221-create-dir.md

 assert_eq!(error.kind(), io::ErrorKind::InvalidInput);
 ```

-So we will use `ErrorKind::Other` for now which means our users can't check the following errors:
+So we will use `ErrorKind::Other` for now, which means our users can't check the following errors:

 - `IsADirectory`
 - `DirectoryNotEmpty`